 ‘Aishah Kenton and Sean Davey are two of the most prolific and creative photographers in Australia.’

-- Dean Lewins, Picture Editor and photographer, Australian Associated Press.
+Dean Lewins, Picture Editor, Australian Associated Press.

 In 2021, Aishah and Sean co-founded the Pacific Centre for Photographic Arts, a non-profit organisation dedicated to photography education.
 This initiative provides accessible creative experiences, workshops, and resources, empowering individuals and communities to explore photography as an art form.